lisunphil/lisunphil.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a second-year PhD candidate at the Institute of Data Science at The University of Hong Kong(HKU IDS).
-My current research interest is embodied AI, including 3D representation, robotic learning, and 3D vision.
+I am currently a third-year PhD candidate at the Institute of Data Science at The University of Hong Kong(HKU IDS).
+My current research interest is embodied AI, including representation learning, robotic manipulation, 3D vision, and world action models.

 <br />

 Education
 ======
-* B.S. in Computer Science, Zhejiang University, 2023
+* B.S. in Computer Science and Technology, Zhejiang University, 2019~2023
+* PhD in IDS, The University of Hong Kong, 2023~now

 <br />